JoshDevHub/Weather-App/README.md

 # Weather App

-An app to view weather forecasts.
-Makes use of the [Open Weather API](https://openweathermap.org/)
+An app to view weather current weather information for cities around the world.
+This app makes use of the [Open Weather API](https://openweathermap.org/).
+I intended this to be a small project to practice fetching API data using client-side JavaScript.

 ## Background Image Attributions